 Next, you’re going to master your marketing.
 Remember when you took inventory of your business in step 1?
 Using your brand new ah-mazing brand photos, you’re going to start filling in the gaps.
 Fill your website, social media planner tool, and newsletters to the brim with your new photos.
 Go a step beyond and use your photos as inspiration for captions and ways to establish yourself as an expert.

 Lastly, it’s time to expand your brand.
 Armed with the newfound knowledge, experience, and straight-up vision you have for your brand, repeat this entire process over and over to create content that speaks to your brand, and your brand only.
 By focusing on your own vision, business goals, marketing needs, styling, and strategy, you’ll ensure your brand is original and unique to your business.

 Now that you’ve learned exactly what steps you need to create an original personal brand, are you ready to do this thing?
 When you thoughtfully craft your vision, formulate a plan, and take action, you will set yourself up to create a brand unlike anyone else’s.
 You won’t just stand out from the competition, you’ll separate yourself.
 And that sounds like a great place to be, right!?

 P.S.
 If this all feels a little overwhelming, I’ve got you.
-Join the waitlist for my online course here.
+Enroll in Visual Content Toolkit here!
 I’m taking you through every single one of these steps to create strategic brand photos (not just pretty ones).
 This means more money in your pocket and more impact on your customers!